Bali Air

-Bali Air was a subsidiary of Bouraq Indonesia Airlines based in Soekarno-Hatta International Airport, Cengkareng.
+Bali Air was an Indonesian airline operated from 1973 to 2005, it was a subsidiary of Bouraq Indonesia Airlines based in Soekarno-Hatta International Airport, Cengkareng.
 The airline ceased scheduled operations in 2005 after its parent company declared bankruptcy.

 History

 Formerly known as Bali International Air Service, the airline was established in 1973.
 It was wholly owned by Bouraq Indonesia Group.